unplugstudio/mezzanine-boilerplate/README.md

 - Flake8 (to get both PEP8 linting and error checking)
 - virtualenv and virtualenvwrapper
 - libjpeg
-- Node JS (LTS version is preferred)
+- Node JS (version 6 or later required)
 - npm (usually comes with Node)

 In a Ubuntu machine, this should be enough: